-This means a retail logistics operation often requires both labor and supply chain technology — which can increase logistics costs significantly.
+This means a retail logistics operation often requires both labor (both warehouse workers and upper-level management roles, such as a logistics director) and supply chain technology — which can increase logistics costs significantly.
 In many cases, DTC brands will outsource retail logistics to a third-party to save on time and costs.

 COVID’s impact on retail logistics

 The way retailers handle logistics has changed dramatically as a result of the pandemic.

 Business owners now face challenges like supply and demand disruptions, inventory delays, global lockdowns, changing trade policies, and evolving consumer shopping behaviors.
 The need to build flexibility into your supply chain is more important than ever.

 In 2020, global retail sales exceeded $23 trillion, and experts predict ecommerce demand to continue expanding.
 One of the biggest challenges for growing ecommerce businesses today is managing increased order volume.

 Partnering with the right 3PL takes the challenges that come with managing retail logistics off your plate and puts them into the hands of experts.